-Cross-section of Franklin Street
+Cross-section of Franklin Street in downtown Chapel Hill

-Cross-section of Entry Drive
+Cross-section of the Entry Drive at Carolina North

 A median will be included for the first several hundred feet at the north and south ends of the Entry Drive.
 The median will encourage incoming traffic to slow down and organize outgoing traffic.
 Planted with street trees, it will allow pedestrians a place to stand if unable to cross all lanes of traffic at once.